England | Scotland | Wales | Northern Ireland | Ireland

 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.
-Three of our nurses are prescribers.
+Four of our nurses are prescribers.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

 If you have given us your mobile telephone number you will be sent a text reminder - you can now cancel via this text reminder.